MacchiatoCreamCheese/Go-senpai/README.md

 - **Python 3.11+**
 - **Node 18+**
+- **Supabase account** — the database is hosted on Supabase; get the project URL, anon key, and connection string from a teammate (or create your own project at supabase.com)
 - **KataGo** binary + network file *(optional — only needed for post-game analysis)*

 ---